What Are NYS Corporation Filing Fees?

 If a business does not choose their own registered agent, New York State will fill that role.
 A separate registered agent should be in place in order to accept service of process and other legal documents.
 This individual or company must be available during normal business hours throughout the week.

 If you need help with NYS corporation filing fees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.